 5. Bachelor of Applied Science in Technology Management

-6. Bachelor of Science in Marketing 7.
-Master of Business Administration
+6. Bachelor of Science in Marketing

+7. Bachelor of Science in Supply Chain and Logistics Management

+8. Master of Business Administration

-The College of Business is housed in Peace Hall, a modern two-story building with spacious and attractive classrooms, a large lecture room, computer labs, student lounge, faculty lounge, conference room, administrative and faculty offices.
+The College of Business is housed in Peace Hall, a modern two-story building with spacious and attractive classrooms, a large lecture room, computer labs, student lounge, faculty lounge, conference room, and administrative and faculty offices.
 The overall setting is highly conducive to learning, leadership and character-molding activities.